sidecartridge/sidecart-site-dev-docs/troubleshooting.md

 ### I get an error message connecting to the WiFi network
 This is a known and random issue with the WiFi module.
-As a workaround, while you are in the `Configurator` mode and running the `SIDECART.TOS` application, you can try to reset the SidecarT board by pressing the `RESET` button on the board surface.
-This will reboot the SidecarT, restarting the WiFi module and allowing you to connect to the WiFi network.
-If this doesn't work, you can try to power off the Atari ST, wait for a few seconds, and power it on again.
+After version v0.0.10 of the firmware, the SidecarT will try to connect to the WiFi network until it succeeds.
+If you get an error message, please try again.
+If the problem persists, press the `BUTTON` of the SidecarT.